What Does a Registered Psychologist Actually Do? A Straightforward Guide

 "The students who thrive don't just endure the training years - they reframe challenges as skill-building opportunities, viewing difficult cases as learning experiences and research obstacles as problem-solving practice that develops the resilience sustaining entire careers." - Dr. Mitchel Prinstein, Director of Clinical Psychology, University of North Carolina

-Passing your doctoral program is only the beginning.
+Completing your graduate program is only the beginning.

-Independent practice requires passing national and state examinations, completing supervised hours, and registering with your jurisdiction's psychology board.
-These requirements exist to protect public safety by ensuring minimum competency standards across all licensed psychologists.
+Independent practice requires passing examinations, completing supervised hours, and registering with the College of Alberta Psychologists (CAP).
+These requirements exist to protect public safety by ensuring minimum competency standards across all Registered Psychologists.

-The Examination for Professional Practice in Psychology underwent major restructuring in 2022-2023.
+The Examination for Professional Practice in Psychology (EPPP) is used across North America, including all Canadian provinces.
 It now consists of two parts that assess different competency dimensions.

-EPPP Part 2 represents psychology's first skills-based licensing examination.
-It uses Clinical Simulation Exercises to evaluate applied competencies in intervention planning, cultural responsiveness, professional identification of limits, and consultation.
+EPPP Part 2 is a skills-based examination using Clinical Simulation Exercises to evaluate applied competencies in intervention planning, cultural responsiveness, professional identification of limits, and consultation.

 Approximately 70-75% of candidates pass Part 1 on their first attempt.